aegean-odyssey/mpmd_marlin_1.1.x/README.md

 but it is not for everyone.
 Follow the link, ["Should you upgrade?"](https://github.com/aegean-odyssey/mpmd_marlin_1.1.x/wiki/Should-you-upgrade%3f), for information to help you decide.
 We believe this open-source alternative is worthwhile.
 Naturally, the choice is yours.
 To give it a try. please see the wiki page, ["Quick Start"](https://github.com/aegean-odyssey/mpmd_marlin_1.1.x/wiki/Quick-Start), for instructions.

+_Please note:_ mpmd_marlin_1.1.x is a work in progress.
+There is a great deal of experimenting, testing, and refinement in the works.
+Though the firmware seems to work well, it is largely untested -- _use at your own risk_.

 ### Why another Marlin port?